ppy/osu-wiki/wiki/Rules/en.md

 - The removal of your ability to chat in-game for a period of time (known as a [silence](/wiki/Help_centre/Silences)).
 - The removal of any infringing content from your userpage, profile or uploaded beatmaps.
 - The loss of the privilege to edit or alter your userpage or profile details.
-- The loss of the privilege to play or qualify in officially hosted tournaments.
+- The loss of the privilege to play or staff in officially hosted tournaments (known as a [tournament ban](/wiki/Help_centre/Tournament_sanctions#tournament-bans)).

-[Silences](/wiki/Help_centre/Silences) and other penalties **automatically** increase in duration near-exponentially with each infringement.
-Moderators do not control the length of time you are silenced for an offence — repeat offenders will find themselves locked out of the game for increasingly longer periods of time.
+[Silences](/wiki/Help_centre/Silences) and other penalties **automatically** increase in duration exponentially with each infringement.
+Repeat offenders will find themselves locked out of their privileges for increasingly lengthy periods of time.

-Certain offences carry a minimum duration (usually 43 hours or more) if they are particularly severe, though they are almost exclusively reserved for severe infractions, such as sharing graphic content or unrepentant harassment of other users.
+Certain offences carry a minimum silence duration (usually 43 hours or more) if they are particularly severe, though they are almost exclusively reserved for severe infractions, such as sharing graphic content or unrepentant harassment of other users.

 If, after several infringements, you continue to break the rules, or if you break the rules in an especially severe manner (such as by cheating), your account may be [permanently and irrevocably restricted](/wiki/Help_centre/Account_restrictions).

-Restricted accounts cannot play online, set scores, chat with other users and are for all intents and purposes "banned" from interaction with the community.
+Restricted accounts cannot play online, set scores, or chat with other users, and are for all intents and purposes "banned" from interaction with the community.
 Restrictions for community rule violations can only be removed upon appeal to the support staff after 3 months have passed ([more conditions may apply](/wiki/Help_centre/Account_restrictions#reasons)).

-Severe offences that go well beyond the scope of our rules and into the jurisdiction of illegal content as per international common law will result in immediate account termination.
+Extreme offences that go well beyond the scope of our rules and into the jurisdiction of illegal content as per international common law will result in immediate account termination.
 This applies nearly exclusively to extremely graphic or otherwise abhorrent offences, such as the distribution of child pornography or other material of abuse.

 ## Notes